top of page

 Totally at your disposal!

-At the end of 2011, the freedom of movement afforded by a digital camera in my hand, and the desire to express my emotions through the thousands of images I'd collected, finally took precedence over the pleasure of spinning glass, which physically obliged me to stay in my studio, even though the outdoors was irrevocably seducing me.
+By the end of 2011, the freedom of movement afforded by a digital camera in my hand, coupled with the desire to express my emotions through the thousands of images I had gathered, eventually began to take precedence over the pleasure of working with glass – an activity that physically confined me to my studio, even as the outdoors was irrevocably winning me over.

-So it was time for photography!
-It would slowly become my new master of ceremonies.
+So, it was all over for glassblowing!
+Photography would thus, gradually, become my new master of ceremonies.

-In 2012, the images began to organize themselves into the series you'll find on this site.
+In 2012, the images began to organise themselves into series, which you will find on this website.

-Finally, from 2015 onwards, the need to touch the material physically, directly, to rediscover perhaps the same intuitive path from nothing that my young pen gave me in front of its blank page, as well as the memory of woodworking in my father's workshop, was clearly felt.
+Finally, from 2015 onwards, the need to touch the material physically, directly, to perhaps rediscover that same intuitive journey starting from scratch that my young pen provided me with before a blank page, just as surely as the memory of working with wood in my father’s workshop: became truly palpable!

-A natural balance had to be found with images that ultimately imposed too much screen on me, and that necessarily needed a camera and the talent of the famous Shooters in my professional laboratory (Art Photo Lab) to be able to express themselves fully.
+A natural balance to be found with images that ultimately imposed too much screen time on me and which necessarily require a physical form and the skill of the renowned printers at my professional laboratory (Art Photo Lab) in order to fully reveal themselves.

 During these years of photography, I also played with earth, white paint and ash.
 Whatever I could get my hands on, with no other intention than to try...